Jrodr4544/Trip-Planner/README.md

 `1.
 Sign Up or Sign In`

 `2.
-Click Trip-Planner to create first trip!`
+Click your Username to create first trip!`

 `3.
-Create New Objective for your trip`
+Create New Objective for your trip and add a location`

-You can also add or modify objectives.
+You can add or modify objectives.
 Have fun!

 ### Getting Started